jump-dev/GLPK.jl/doc/glpk.rst

 Some other functions have both a strictly-compatible calling form, for simplifying C code porting, and some more convenient Julia counterparts.
 See :ref:`the list below <glpk-function-list>` for more details.

-One function has a different return value: ``GLPK.version`` returns a tuple of integer with the major and minor version numbers, rather then a string.
+One function has a different return value: ``GLPK.version`` returns a tuple of integers with the major and minor version numbers, rather then a string.

 .. _glpk-function-list: